 If you’re looking for some really great things to do in Santa Barbara and you only have a weekend, this post is for you!

 I love Santa Barbara, also known as the American Riviera sitting south facing on the Pacific Ocean, but it had been a while since I was last here and a lot has happened to this west coast California city between drinks.

 This post covers:

-• Wineries to visit in the surrounded Santa Ynez
+• Wineries to visit in the surrounding Santa Ynez mountain range

 • Where we stayed